CT scan: Effects of radiation

 The added lifetime risk of developing cancer by a single abdominal CT of 8 mSv is estimated to be 0.05%, or 1 one in 2,000.

 Because of increased susceptibility of fetuses to radiation exposure, the radiation dosage of a CT scan is an important consideration in the choice of medical imaging in pregnancy.

 Excess doses

 In October, 2009, the US Food and Drug Administration (FDA) initiated an investigation of brain perfusion CT (PCT) scans, based on radiation burns caused by incorrect settings at one particular facility for this particular type of CT scan.
-Over 256 patients were exposed to radiations for over 18-month period.
-Over 40% of them lost patches of hair, and prompted the editorial to call for increased CT quality assurance programs.
+Over 200 patients were exposed to radiation at approximately eight times the expected dose for an 18-month period; over 40% of them lost patches of hair.
+This event prompted a call for increased CT quality assurance programs.
 It was noted that "while unnecessary radiation exposure should be avoided, a medically needed CT scan obtained with appropriate acquisition parameter has benefits that outweigh the radiation risks."
 Similar problems have been reported at other centers.
 These incidents are believed to be due to human error.

+Procedure

+CT scan procedure varies according to the type of the study and the organ being imaged.
+The patient lies on the CT table and the centering of the table is done according to the body part.
+The IV line is established in case of contrast-enhanced CT.
+After selecting proper and rate of contrast from the pressure injector, the scout is taken to localize and plan the scan.
+Once the plan is selected, the contrast is given.
+The raw data is processed according to the study and proper windowing is done to make scans easy to diagnose.

+Preparation

+Patient preparation may vary according to the type of scan.
+The general patient preparation includes.